 Educational work at upper secondary education institutions is carried out by teachers of individual subjects, professional associates and other educators, whose level of education and educational profile is prescribed by the Law on Gymnasium, Law on Vocational Education and the relevant curriculum.

 Quality assurance and improvement of educational work is conducted by institutions (self-evaluation) every year for certain areas, and every two years altogether.
 Quality assurance and improvement of educational work of institutions is conducted by Centre for Vocational Education and Bureau for Education Services (evaluation), at least every four years.
-The methodology for quality assurance and improvement of educational work at an institution (self-evaluation and evaluation) is prescribed by the Ministry of Education, Science, Culture and Sports following the proposal of Bureau for Education Services and the Centre.
+The methodology for quality assurance and improvement of educational work at an institution (self-evaluation and evaluation) is prescribed by the Ministry of Education following the proposal of Bureau for Educational Services and the Centre.

 Upper secondary education is not compulsory.
 Education at public institutions is free of charge.